 Prior to our initial public offering in October 2021, our executive officers were eligible to participate in our 2020 Stock Incentive Plan, as amended, or the 2020 Plan.
-In connection with our reorganization in June 2020, we granted shares of restricted stock to our executive officers in exchange for each executive officer's existing award of incentive units.
 Following our initial public offering in October 2021, our employees and executive officers became eligible to receive stock options and other equity awards pursuant to our 2021 Stock Incentive Plan, or the 2021 Plan.